shivaprakashNB/Nodejs-JWT-CRUD-REST-API/README.md

 How to secure a Nodejs RESTful CRUD API using JSON web tokens?

-This repository will shows how to use JWT with a component based agile methodology API using mongodb as the database.
+This repository will shows how to use JWT with a component based MVC architecture methodology API using mongodb as the database.

 It consist of a component based structure. under the componet ,controller defines interact with routes(postfixes), services contains the all the business logic and dao files is interact with database.